What qualifications do you need to teach English in Japan?

 I’m going to break it down for you in three simple answers.

 You need to speak English as your native language or at native level.
-Schools are looking for citizens from The US, Canada, The UK, Ireland, Australia, New Zealand, and anyone else who is a native English speaker or has studied in an English speaking school for at least ten years.
+Schools are looking for citizens primarily from The US, Canada, The UK, Ireland, Australia, New Zealand, and anyone else who is a native English speaker or has studied in an English speaking school for at least ten years.

 This is not super strict as it depends on the company you work for and your ability to qualify for a work visa.
 The case with mostly English speaking South Africa is difficulty to qualify for work visas – usually based on political reasons.
 I have met teachers (with great English) from Jamaica, The Philippines, India, Nepal, Kenya, and Zambia working as English teachers in Japan.
 The school or level you want to work at, your education, and your experience can be bigger factors.
 Most jobs teaching in Japan at public junior high or high schools prefer native English speakers with a North American accent.
 You have more flexibility teaching students in elementary school or younger, at English conversation schools, and with more education or experience.